Workers’ Compensation is to Protect Injured Workers

 With a few exceptions, Ohio State Law requires every employer to purchase insurance (or provide documentation that it is self-insured) to pay workers’ compensation benefits to employees who suffer a work-related illness or injury.
 Injured workers have the following rights when they are injured and must file a claim for compensation.
-A Toledo workers’ compensation lawyer at Gallon, Takacs & Boissoneault, can ensure fair compensation and due process, such as:
+A Toledo workers’ compensation attorney at Gallon, Takacs & Boissoneault, can ensure fair compensation and due process, such as:

 Though there are many different variations of workers’ comp benefits, they basically fall into four categories: